Should You Be Your Child's Friend or Parent? How Moms and Dads Cripple Their Kids When Turning Them Into Buddies

 'Just be yourself' sounds like good advice at first, but what if you’re a jerk?
 What if you’re a serial killer?
 Maybe you should be someone else.
 'Believe in yourself' is fine, but 'anything is possible'?
 No, it’s not.
 Expressing yourself, respecting yourself, and being honest with yourself are somewhat tautological but not usually directly harmful.
 But 'you have to love yourself first' has a crucial flaw: people who really love themselves are called narcissists...— Jean Twenge, PH.D

 Jean Twenge and W. Keith Campbell—professors of psychology and authors

 In their book, Twenge and Campbell argue that moms and dads who act like friends to their children helped create our current "selfie culture."
 Young adults today have an inflated view of themselves because their parents were always on the sidelines cheering them on, stroking their egos, and praising their accomplishments.
 They didn't act like parents of the past— enforcing rules, setting high standards, and acting as mentors.
-They're weren't comfortable giving their children the critical feedback they needed—both her strengths and weaknesses—so they could see themselves clearly and make improvements.
+They weren't comfortable giving their children the critical feedback they needed—both their strengths and weaknesses—so they could see themselves clearly and make improvements.
 When moms and dads see their children as wholly wonderful, they lose a lot of credibility in their kids' eyes.
 When they enter the real world and people aren't always singing their praises, these kids realize their parents were "full of it."
 The Narcissism Epidemic,

 © 2017 McKenna Meyers